Dr. Mike Sosteric

 The technique of mysticism, properly practiced, may result in the direct intuition of and union with an ultimate spiritual reality that is perceived as simultaneously beyond the self and, in some way, within it.
 Aldous Huxley

 Greetings and welcome.
 My name is Mike.
 I am an Associate Professor of Sociology at Athabasca University (AU).
-PhD. from the University of Alberta, Masters from University of Regina.
+PhD. from the University of Alberta, Masters from the University of Regina.
 At AU I coordinate introductory sociology, the sociology of religion, statistics, introduction to social movements, and the sociology of information technology.
-In the past, I have been coordinated or created several additional courses, including theories of social change (Sociology 435) and Canadian society.
+In the past, I have coordinated or created several additional courses, including Theories of Social Change (Sociology 435) and Canadian society.
+Right now I am working on a course about archetypes, narratives, and creation templates entitled Sociology 420: Writing New Stories

 In addition to all that course work, I do a little bit of publication in scholarly journals (THB, just enough to get by) and a lot of writing, editing, revising, and shaping the things I’ve already written.
-I also spend a lot of time thinking about how to organize everything, and a lot of time reorganizing, particularly as information technology has evolved, organizing things.
-The organizational component is a big thing and has taken a lot of time.
+I also spend a lot of time thinking about how to organize everything, and a lot of time reorganizing, particularly as information technology has evolved.
+The organizational component is a big task and has taken a lot of time to get right, if it can currently be called right.
 I retain my sanity by always focusing on the improvements and never spending too much time on the tasks ahead.
-If I did that I’d surely lose all hope.
+If I did that, I’d surely lose all hope.

 Early Career

-I started my career off interested in typical sociological things like the Labour Process, inequality, and gender.
-In my third year of I authored the article “Subjectivity and the Labour Process: A Case Study in the Food and Beverage Industry,” published in the esteemed journal Work, Employment & Society in 1996.
+As I said, I’m a sociologist.
+I started my career interested in typical sociological studying things like the Labour Process, inequality, and gender.
+In my third year of a PhD program I authored the article “Subjectivity and the Labour Process: A Case Study in the Food and Beverage Industry,” published in the esteemed journal Work, Employment & Society in 1996.
 This paper offered a groundbreaking analysis of the intersections between subjectivity and labour within the restaurant industry, challenging prevailing notions of de-skilled and standardized work environments.
-It highlighted how employees developed sophisticated cultures, taking on significant training and decision-making responsibilities, thereby influencing organizational dynamics.
-The article has been cited 64 times, reflecting its enduring impact on the field.
+It highlighted how employees developed sophisticated cultures, taking on significant training and decision-making responsibilities, thereby influencing organizational dynamics and profitabiliy.
+The article has been cited 65 times, reflecting its enduring impact on the field.

 Throughout my career, I have actively pursued innovative methods to bridge the gap between academic sociology and public discourse.
 I managed and expanded The Electronic Journal of Sociology until 2007, when the expansion and growing dominance of commercial presses online led me to abandon the initiative and explore new avenues for dissemination.
 Subsequently, I founded the Socjournal, a platform dedicated to making sociological insights accessible to a wider audience.
 This venture proved highly successful, achieving over a million hits per month at its peak and fostering discussions on critical issues such as sexism, racism, and inequality.
 In 2017 I shut down publication of the Socjournal, primarily because of the emergence of The Conversation, a publication designed specifically to do what Socjourn had been doing all along, provide a forum for academics to reach out to the public.
 Having prefigured its emergence with the Socjournal, I embraced this new mode of communication where I continue to publish impactful articles that reach global audiences, as demonstrated by over 221,000 reads, 369 comments, and broad international engagement.
 Notable articles include “How money is destroying the world”* (48,749 reads) and How the conservative right hijacks religion (21,297 reads), “Are bullies alpha males or sick puppies” (14,999 reads), and “Star Wars is a religion that primes us for war and violence.”
 In this vein of reaching out to the public, I also wrote an updated version of Parable of the Isms (You have Two Cows)